ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 ![alt text][image10]

 #### Generating Sigma points
-The internal state x and P are padded with non-linear noise, and generate 15 sigma points by the following equation.
+After the augmentation, UKF generate s15 sigma points by the following equation.

 ![alt text][image27]

 #### Sigma point prediction

 Given ![alt text][image26], and sigma points, the UKF predict where will be the sigma points when the time is t +
-![alt text][image26]
+![alt text][image26] using the process model.

+Here is the process model:

 if ![alt text][image11] is not zero: